genelet/godbi/README.md

 # godbi

+This project is DEPRECATED.
+Please check the new package [molecule](https://github.com/genelet/molecule)

+The following document is kept for backup only.
+Please use [molecule](https://github.com/genelet/molecule) .

 _godbi_ adds a set of high-level functions to the generic SQL handle in GO.
 Check *godoc* for definitions:
 [![GoDoc](https://godoc.org/github.com/genelet/godbi?status.svg)](https://godoc.org/github.com/genelet/godbi)